-Select one: O Participant: Employer Authority.
+ticipant Direction Opportunities.
+Specify the participant direction opportunities that are available in the waiver. ect one : 0 Participant: Employer Authority.
 As specified in Appendix E-2, Item a , the participant (or the participant's representative) has decision-making authority over workers who provide waiver services.
 The participant may function as the common law employer or the co-employer of workers.
 Supports and protections are available for participants who exercise this authority.
-O Participant: Budget Authority.
+0 Participant: Budget Authority.
 As specified in Appendix E-2, Item b , the participant (or the participant's representative) has decision-making authority over a budget for waiver services.
-Supports and protections are available for participants who have authority over a budget.
-Both Authorities.
+Supports and protections are available for participants who have authority over a budget. • Both Authorities.
 The waiver provides for both participant direction opportunities as specified in Appendix E-2 .
 Supports and protections are available for participants who exercise these authorities. c.
-Availability of Participant Direction by Type of Living Arrangement.
-Check each that applies: Participant direction opportunities are available to participants who live in their own private residence or the home of a family member.
-Participant direction opportunities are available to individuals who reside in other living arrangements wher services (regardless of funding source) are furnished to fewer than four persons unrelated to the proprietor. ☐ The participant direction opportunities are available to persons in the following other living arrangements Specify these living arrangements: ppendix E: Participant Direction of Services E-1: Overview (3 of 13) d.
-Election of Participant Direction.
+Ava nilability of Participant Direction by Type of Living Arrangement.
+Check each that applies: X Participant direction opportunities are available to participants who live in their own private residence or the home of a family member.
+Participant direction opportunities are available to individuals who reside in other living arrangements where services (regardless of funding source) are furnished to fewer than four persons unrelated to the proprietor.
+The participant direction opportunities are available to persons in the following other living arrangements Specify these living arrangements: Append ix E: Participant Direction of Services E-1: Overview (3 of 13) d.
+Elec ction of Participant Direction.
 Election of participant direction is subject to the following policy (select one): O Waiver is designed to support only individuals who want to direct their services.
-O The waiver is designed to afford every participant (or the participant's representative) the opportunity elect to direct waiver services.
+O The waiver is designed to afford every participant (or the participant's representative) the opportunity to elect to direct waiver services.
 Alternate service delivery methods are available for participants who decide not to direct their services.
 The waiver is designed to offer participants (or their representatives) the opportunity to direct some or all of their services, subject to the following criteria specified by the state.
 Alternate service delivery methods are available for participants who decide not to direct their services or do not meet the criteria.
-Specify the criteria Only Personal Assistant, Community Specialist and Individual Directed Goods and Services may be self-directed.
+Specify the criteria Only Personal Assistant, Individual Directed Goods and Services and Community Specialist may be self-directed.
 For individuals who do not choose to self-direct, waiver services are available through MO HealthNet enrolled waiver provider agencies.
-Only individuals who live in their own private residence or the home of a family member may self-direct. ppendix E: Participant Direction of Services E-1: Overview (4 of 13)
+Only individuals who live in their own private residence or the home of a family member may self-direct.
+Appendi ix E: Participant Direction of Services